greyhoundforty/ibm_pxe_terraform/README.md

  - Ansible installed - [guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
  - Updated the `credentials.tfvars.tpl` file with your IBM Cloud API key, SoftLayer username, and SoftLayer API Key.

-> * If you already have Terraform v0.12 installed you will need to use a differnet machine or downgrade.
+> * If you already have Terraform v0.12 installed you will need to use a different machine or downgrade.
 The IBM Cloud Provider plugin only supports pre-v0.12 Terraform versions.

 ## Testing the code

-### Grab the repositor
+### Grab the repository

 ```
 git clone https://github.com/greyhoundforty/ibm_pxe_terraform.git